The Australian GT Championship is one of the oldest and most prestigious motor sport competitions in Australia.

 The CAMS Australian Endurance Championship (AEC) was created in 2016 as a result of the on-going growth of GT racing in Australia.

-The AEC races will each have two timed compulsory pit stops and each car will have two drivers.
-The endurance races will be perfect for PRO/AM driver combinations however many cars will have two amateur ranked drivers.
+The AEC races each had two timed compulsory pit stops and each car was campaigned by two drivers.
+The endurance races were perfect for PRO/AM driver combinations however many cars utilised two amateur ranked drivers, the concept so successful it continued on through both the 2017 and 2018 seasons, and will again form part of the seven-race Australian GT program in 2019.

 Australian GT Trophy Series

-Previously their competition had taken part within the Australian GT Championship, but the addition of the Trophy Series provides them with a standalone competition for the first time.
+Previously their competition had taken part within the Australian GT Championship, but the addition of the Trophy Series provided them with a standalone competition for the first time.

 The older generation machinery also presents a lower entry point into the most exciting form of racing in the country, and the perfect place for drivers to gain experience before stepping into the Australian GT Championship.